-Tax year 2017 has seen an increase in email phishing schemes aimed at tax professionals, attempting to gain access to personal information.
+Tax year 2021 saw an increase in email phishing schemes aimed at tax professionals, attempting to gain access to personal information.
 Scammers first make contact by sending you an email that appears to come from a real client or colleague.

 After you respond, the scammer sends a web address or file attachment that purportedly contains their tax info—but it’s actually malware that infects your system when you click the link or open the attachment.
 This can allow the scammer to steal your passwords, email addresses, and other private information that they can use to access your bank accounts or financial information.

 From there, the malware can use your system to send fraudulent emails to other contacts in your address book—emails that seem like they're coming from you.
 Conversely, if one of your contacts is affected, you might receive the phishing email from them.